 Planning a Budget Trip to Zanskar Valley

-Having said that, there are tons of budget traveler like me who look forward to making a budget trip to any place and Zanskar Valley is no different.
+Having said that, there are tons of budget travelers like me who look forward to making a budget trip to any place, and Zanskar Valley is no different.
 Like Spiti Valley and Ladakh, you need a good number of days to plan a trip to Zanskar Valley.

-In the past I have already written on the topic of calculating the budget of Zanskar Valley trip which helps you calculate the overall budget in an eased out manner.
+In the past, I have already written on the topic of calculating the budget of Zanskar Valley trip which helps you calculate the overall budget in an eased out manner.
 However, in this article today, I will enlist some of the tips that you can follow when making a trip to Zanskar Valley and keep the overall budget under check.

 1. Travel Early May or September / October – Season Corners

-b.
+- b.
 The hotels or guest houses are ready to offer lucrative deals like a free extra bed, allow you to sleep more than three in one room or in general good discounts.
-In our case, most of the guest houses did not even care if we were 3 or 4 or 5 in a room.
+In our case, most of the guesthouses did not even care if we were 3 or 4 or 5 in a room.

-- During these months, it is also somewhat cold but I believe you can manage that with some extra woolens and carrying proper clothes for Zanskar Valley trip.
+- During these months, it is also somewhat cold, but I believe you can manage that with some extra woolens and carrying proper clothes for Zanskar Valley trip.

 2. Make travel group of 3-5 members

 Similarly, when you consider transport, the private taxi cost shared among all along with the comfort of 4-5 people sitting in the car is optimum.
 You can follow the guidelines listed below for your mode of transport or commute when traveling to Zanskar Valley:

-a.
+- a.
 1-2 people, then choose Bike Rental from Srinagar or Leh OR Shared Taxis.
 Use Hitch Hikes / Public Transport where ever possible.
-Of course, traveling solo to Zanskar Valley, you can make budget trip to Zanskar Valley by public transport.
+Of course, traveling solo to Zanskar Valley, you can make a budget trip to Zanskar Valley by public transport.

-c.
+- c.
 6-10 people, then choose Taxi as Winger/Tempo Traveller which will save you directly about 55-60% over hiring two taxis and you travel together in the group as well.

-Pro Tip: If you are doing a self drive to Zanskar Valley, then make sure to read the article 40 Must Have Things to Carry on a Self Drive Trip to Zanskar Valley
+Pro Travel Tip: If you are doing a self drive to Zanskar Valley, then make sure to read the article 40 Must Have Things to Carry on a Self Drive Trip to Zanskar Valley

 3. Book hotels or transport on the spot

-a.
-In a place like Zanskar Valley, it is very easy to find a place on the spot such as a home stay or small guest house.
-It not only saves money but also help you with flexibility.
-Unless you are too much particular about a place to sleep, you can easily afford to book on the spot in Zanskar Valley.
+In a place like Zanskar Valley, it is straightforward to find a place on the spot, such as a homestay or small guest house.
+It not only saves money but also helps you with flexibility.
+Unless you are too particular about a place to sleep, you can easily afford to book on the spot in Zanskar Valley.

-Otherwise, carry your own camp and pretty much camp anywhere for free.
-Camping in Zanskar Valley is very common and you can easily talk to any village home stay to get some food while you camp nearby.

-Mostly taxi drivers will be able to help you through with stay options but even if you are planning on your own or self-driving, same is applicable.
+Otherwise, carry your camp and pretty much camp anywhere for free.
+Camping in Zanskar Valley is very common, and you can easily talk to any village homestay to get some food while you camp nearby.
+Most taxi drivers will be able to help you through with stay options, but even if you are planning on your own or self-driving, the same is applicable.

-b.
 When traveling the Himalayas, always tend to follow my golden rule Leave Early, Sleep Early.
 When doing on the spot bookings, the key is to let the owner know that you do not care about staying and only looking for a good price.
 The late in the day you reach the place, the less bargaining power you will have because soon it will be dark.
-Hotel owners will know that you will not have much options and energy to explore.
+Hotel owners will know that you will not have many options and energy to explore.

-Do not forget to check the Leh – Ladakh taxi union rate list 2018 – 19 including the contacts of some reliable taxi drivers within Leh – Ladakh, check the link here.
-You can get about 12-15% of discount by directly getting in touch with drivers and of course, talking in person rather on phone always help in bargaining more.
+Do not forget to check the Leh – Ladakh taxi union rate list 2019 – 20 including the contacts of some reliable taxi drivers within Leh – Ladakh.
+Using it, you can get about 12-15% of discount by directly getting in touch with drivers and of course, talking in person rather on the phone always help in bargaining more.

 4. Be wise in choosing accommodation & where it is located

-Also camping on your own in the Zanskar Valley is another option which will save a lot of money and also provide a billion star stay in pristine, raw nature.
+Also camping on your own in the Zanskar Valley is another option which will save a lot of money and also provide a billion-star stay in pristine, raw nature.
 Many dhabhas at places like Rangdum and Padum can offer you to camp outside and provide food as well.
 You can follow the same trick outside the JKTDC Alpine huts in various villages of Suru Valley like Prakachik, Panikhar, Purikutchey, Sankoo, etc..

 5. Be wise what and where you eat or drink

-Luckily in Zanskar Valley, most common places to eat will be roadside dhabhas which are also mostly limited to places like Rangdum, Panikhar, Parkachik, Sankoo.
-Hence, it saves the money on its own and of course, you can carry your own packed lentils to ask them to let you cook.
+Luckily in Zanskar Valley, most common places to eat will be roadside dhabhas, which are also mostly limited to places like Rangdum, Panikhar, Parkachik, Sankoo.
+Hence, it saves them money on its own, and of course, you can carry your packed lentils to ask them to let you cook.